pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ecosystem.md

 - **Tools and Resources**: Components that extend functionality, from accessing databases to integrating applications and performing actions in the physical world.
 - **Prompts**: Configurable inputs that direct models to generate specific outputs, allowing developers to control AI behavior.

-This modularity could revolutionize AI development, allowing developers to swap, upgrade, or fine-tune parts without overhauling entire systems.
-It brings a level of customization that was impossible to achieve a year ago unless one was willing to build everything themselves.
+This modularity is revolutionizing AI development, allowing developers to swap, upgrade, or fine-tune parts without overhauling entire systems.

 ![Modular Ecosystem](../../assets/ecosystem_diagram.png)